greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpsupport-gp_log_collector.html.md

 -with-gptext-only
 :   Collect only GPText logs.

--with-gpcc
-:   Collect log files related to Greenplum Command Center.
-Log files are collected from the following locations:

-- `$GPCC_HOME/logs/*`
-- `$GPCC_HOME/conf/app.conf`
-- `$HOME/gpmetrics/*` (Greenplum Command Center 6.8.0 and later on Greenplum Database 6.x or Greenplum Command Center 4.16.0 and later on Greenplum Database 5.x)
-- `$COORDINATOR_DATA_DIRECTORY/gpmetrics` (Greenplum Command Center 6.7.0 and earlier on Greenplum Database 6.x or Greenplum Command Center 4.15.0 and earlier on Greenplum Database 5.x)
-- The output of the `gppkg -q --all` command

 -with-gpss
 :  Collect log files related to Greenplum Streaming Server.
 If you do not specify a directory with the `-gpsslogdir` option, gpsupport collects logs from the `gpAdminLogs` directory.
 Log files are of the format `gpss_<date>.log`.